MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 Get-OrganizationConfig | Format-List AuditDisabled
 ```

-The value **False** indicates that mailbox auditing is enable for all mailboxes in the organization, regardless of the value of the *AuditEnabled* property on individual mailboxes.
+The value **False** indicates that mailbox auditing is enabled for all mailboxes in the organization, regardless of the value of the *AuditEnabled* property on individual mailboxes.
 For more information, see [Verify mailbox auditing on by default is turned on](/microsoft-365/compliance/enable-mailbox-auditing#verify-mailbox-auditing-on-by-default-is-turned-on).

 ### Message trace

 Message trace logs are invaluable components that help to find the original source of the message as well as the intended recipients.
-You can use the *MessageTrace* functionality through the Microsoft [Exchange Online portal](/exchange/monitoring/trace-an-email-message/run-a-message-trace-and-view-results) or the [Get-MessageTrace PowerShell cmdlet](/powershell/module/exchange/mail-flow/get-messagetrace).
+You can use the *message trace* functionality in Exchange admin center (EAC) at <https://admin.exchange.microsoft.com/#/messagetrace> or with the [Get-MessageTrace](/powershell/module/exchange/mail-flow/get-messagetrace) cmdlet in Exchange Online PowerShell.

+> [!NOTE]
+> Message trace is also available in the Microsoft 365 Defender portal at <https://security.microsoft.com> under **Email & collaboration** \> **Exchange message trace**, but that's just a passthrough link to message trace in the EAC.

-Several components of the *MessageTrace* functionality are self-explanatory but *Message-ID* is a unique identifier for an email message and requires thorough understanding.
+Several components of the *message trace* functionality are self-explanatory but *Message-ID* is a unique identifier for an email message and requires thorough understanding.
 To obtain the *Message-ID* for an email of interest we need to examine the raw email headers.

 ### Microsoft 365 security and compliance center